-- All options granted under the long-term incentive plan and under the management share purchase plan will be subject to a three-year cliff vesting and a maturity of nine years. - Clawback and malus provisions will be introduced in the long-term incentive.
+- All options granted under the long-term incentive plan (MSOP) and under the management share purchase plan (MSPP) are subject to three-year cliff vesting and a maturity of nine years from 2019.
+The main purpose of these changes is to simplify and harmonise the remuneration system for the Group Executive Board. - The long-term share ownership plan is subject to new clawback and malus provisions of the type already applicable to the short-term incentive programme including MSPP.